| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Extended parameters are programmer-specific options; they all start with

-.
-Generally, each programmer will allow -x help
+-x.
+Generally, each programmer will allow -x help, which

 will show a help menu of known extended parameters for this programmer, if